reinierdevalk/abtab/README.md

 Homebrew does not automatically add a symlink to the Java executable in `/usr/local/bin/`; that is why the additional `brew link` command (see above) is needed. `/usr/local/bin/` is the installation path to be added to the system `PATH`.

-In case the `brew link` command returns a message that it was not successful, no symlink has been created -- in which case `/usr/local/opt/` is the installation path to be added to the system `PATH`.
+**Note** In case the `brew link` command returns a message that it was not successful, no symlink has been created -- in which case `/usr/local/opt/` is the installation path to be added to the system `PATH`.

 #### macOS, other cases
 If Java is installed through another package manager or manually, its installation path can vary.
 Common Java installation paths are `/Library/Java/JavaVirtualMachines/` or `/usr/local/opt/`.
 To locate the installation path, run

     $ which java

-If this does not work, or the executable is not symlinked, you can check the typical installation paths as mentioned above, or you can use the `find` or `locate` commands.
+If this does not work, or the executable is not symlinked, you can check the typical installation paths as mentioned above manually, or you can use the `find` or `locate` commands.

 #### Windows, using Cygwin
 Cygwin installs Java in its own installation directory, `C:/cygwin64/bin/` or `C:/cygwin/bin/`.
 You can confirm the installation path by running